-Survey Date Description of Changes Since Last Survey Interpretation 2 nd April 2017 Beach Profiles: Middleton is covered by one beach profile line during the Partial Measures survey (Appendix A).
-The profile was last surveyed in August 2016.
+Survey Date Description of Changes Since Last Survey Interpretation 23 rd March 2018 Beach Profiles: Middleton is covered by one beach profile line during the Partial Measures survey (Appendix A).
+The profile was last surveyed in September 2017.
 At Profile 1cHC1 the face of the defence at 50m chainage remained stable.
-Between chainage 50m and 80m the beach level has dropped by up to 0.7m since August 2016.
-Between chainage 80m and 145m there has been very little change, ±0.1m.
-Seawards of 145m there has been accretion of up to 0.4m.
-The effect of these changes is a flatter profile.
-The upper beach is at its lowest recorded level between chainage 50m and 75m, but at a more medium level through the middle beach and at a relatively high level in the lower beach.
-The upper part of the beach was low compared to historical levels, but the seaward part of the beach is in the mid-high range of previous recorded levels.
+Between chainage 50m and 155m the beach level has dropped by up to 1.1m since September 2017, creating a steeper upper beach.
+A berm has formed at chainage 105m, 0.4m high.
+Seawards of 155m there has been accretion of up to 0.4m, resulting in a flatter lower beach.
+The toe of the beach has moved seawards by around 30m.
+The upper beach is at its lowest recorded level between chainage 50m and 105m, but at a more medium level through the middle beach and at its highest recorded level in the lower beach, seawards of chainage 155m.
+The upper part of the beach was low compared to historical levels, but the seaward part of the beach is high.
 The decreasing of levels on the upper beach may be due to beach draw down or the impact of large waves reflecting off the seawall and scoring down.
 Longer term trends: The beach level at this location tends to fluctuate through the year, with the most variable area being adjacent to the sea wall where wave energy is reflected.
-There a pattern of seasonal variation, with lower levels typically recorded in the spring, following the period of winter storms.
+There is a pattern of seasonal variation, with lower levels typically recorded in the spring, following the period of winter storms.
 Recovery tends to occur by the autumn.